ChenLiu-1996/CitationMap/README.md

         (default is True)
         If true, print the list of citing institutions (affiliations of citing authors).
     ```

+## Changelog

+### Version 3.0
+I realized a problem with how I used `geopy.geocoders`.
+A majority of the authors' self-entered affiliations are not successfully found in the system and hence are not converted to geographic coordinates on the world map.
+For example, the string "Yale University" is a much better entry than "Assistant Professor at Yale University".

+I applied a simple fix with some rule-based language processing.
+This helps us identify many missing citing locations.

+### Version 2.0
+I finally managed to **drastically speed up** the process using multiprocessing, in a way that avoids being blocked by Google Scholar.

+On my personal computer, processing my profile with 100 citations took 1 hour with version 1.0 while it's now taking 5 minutes with version 2.0.

+With that said, please be careful and do not run this tool frequently.
+I can easily get on Google Scholar's blacklist after a few runs.

+### Version 1.0
+Very basic functionality.

+This script is a bit slow.
+On my personal computer, it takes half a minute to process each citation.
+If you have thousands of citations, it may or may not be a good idea to use this script.

+I tried to use multiprocessing, but unfortunately the excessive visits get me blocked by Google Scholar.

 ## Dependencies
 Dependencies (`scholarly`, `geopy`, `folium`, `tqdm`) are already taken care of when you install via pip.